visgl/luma.gl/docs/api-reference/scenegraph/group-node.md

-# Group
+# GroupNode

-A `Group` is a subclass of `ScenegraphNode` that holds a list of `ScenegraphNode` children.
+A `GroupNode` is a subclass of `ScenegraphNode` that holds a list of `ScenegraphNode` children.
 Since .
-A `Group` can be a child of another `Group` and thus be used to create hierarchical scene graphs.
+A `GroupNode` can be a child of another `GroupNode` and thus be used to create hierarchical scene graphs.

 ## Usage